 Associate-level knowledge and skills required to secure Cisco networks.
 Development of a security infrastructure, identification of threats and vulnerabilities to networks.
 Mitigation of security threats.
 Core security technologies.
 Installation, troubleshooting and monitoring of network devices to maintain integrity, confidentiality and availability of data and devices.
 Competency in the technologies that Cisco uses in its security structure.
-Prerequisites: CNT170 or CNT170AA or Certified Cisco Networking Associate (CCNA) certification or permission of Instructor.
+Prerequisites: A grade of C or better in CNT160AB, or Cisco Certified Network Associate (CCNA) certification, or permission of Instructor.